Sparrow (email client)

-Sparrow was an email client for OS X and iOS.
+Sparrow is a discontinued email client for OS X and iOS.
 After a 4-month beta period, Sparrow went on sale in the Mac App Store on February 9, 2011 and became the top paid and top grossing app in less than one day.
 On July 20, 2012, the company announced that it had been acquired by Google and was ceasing continued development of the application except for critical bug fixes.

 Versions

 Desktop

-Sparrow uses a simplified user interface reminiscent of Twitter clients such as Tweetie, as opposed to a more traditional email style such as Apple's Mail or Mozilla Thunderbird.
-Sparrow currently works with Gmail and Google Apps accounts, along with other IMAP email accounts.
-It also includes features such as drag-and-drop attachments, Dropbox or Box.net support for uploading attachments, Growl support, Gmail labels and keyboard shortcuts, as well as quick replies, threaded replies and easy switching between accounts.
+Sparrow used a simplified user interface reminiscent of Twitter clients such as Tweetie, as opposed to a more traditional email style such as Apple's Mail or Mozilla Thunderbird.
+Sparrow worked with Gmail and Google Apps accounts, along with other IMAP email accounts.
+It also included features such as drag-and-drop attachments, Dropbox or Box.net support for uploading attachments, Growl support, Gmail labels and keyboard shortcuts, as well as quick replies, threaded replies and easy switching between accounts.